 In this program, you will focus on the general study and interpretation of the past, including gathering, recording, synthesizing and criticizing evidence and theories about past events.
 While students thoroughly study history, economics, political science, sociology, psychology and anthropology are also covered.
-A major in History is incorporated in the Social Studies program.
-Therefore, students with a major in Social Studies also obtain a degree in History as well.
+A double major in History can be attained with the addition of two extra courses.
+Please see the degree plan for more information!

 The major in social studies requires a minimum of 60 semester hours and leads to a